• Skip to main content

 • 🥡 Storing & Reheating

-Colcannon is a traditional Irish potato dish made from mashed potatoes as well as cabbage or kale.
+Colcannon is a traditional Irish potato dish made from mashed potatoes and cabbage or kale.
 Its exact origin is not known, but it is believed to have originated in Ireland, where it has been a popular dish for many years.

-• Potatoes - 2 pounds of potatoes that have been peeled and then quartered.
-Go ahead and use your favorite kind, or take a look at my post on the best potatoes for mashed potatoes!
+• Potatoes - Peel and quarter your potatoes.
+Go ahead and use your favorite kind, or take a look at my post on the best potatoes for mashed potatoes.

-• Milk - ½ cup of whole milk.
-For a richer flavor, use heavy cream instead of milk!
+• Milk - I used whole milk.
+For a richer flavor, use heavy cream instead of milk.
 On the other hand, you can lighten up the dish by opting for low-fat milk.

 Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!